-Consistent with expectations, our differences between the pledge and other treatments are significant at the 10% level or better.
-While the carryover treatment had the highest total contributions, differences between the carryover and baseline treatment are at best marginally significant.
-Overall, both the ordering of the actual distributions and the statistical results are consistent with the behavioral predictions: contributions increased in the baseline treatment relative to the pledge treatment as well as in the full endowment and carryover treatments relative to the baseline treatment, although the magnitude of the increase was not always sufficient to be deemed statistically significant.
+The only statistically significant difference at the 0.05 significance level occurs between the distributions for the carryover and pledge treatments, although the distribution for the pledge treatment is close to being statistically different from the baseline and full endowment frequency distributions as well.
+These results confirm the intuition that the actual frequency distribution for the pledge treatment was the most distinct of the four treatments, as suggested earlier.
+Additionally, the probabilities associated with four out of the six pairings are less than 0.20.
+While not all of these differences are statistically significant at standard significance levels, they are fairly close to being so, providing evidence for the behavioral hypotheses outlined previously.
+Overall, both the ordering of the actual frequency distributions and the statistical results are consistent with the behavioral predictions: contributions increased in the baseline treatment relative to the pledge treatment as well as in the full endowment and carryover treatments relative to the baseline treatment, although the magnitude of the increase was not always sufficient to generate statistically significant differences.

 In addition to predicting that the different treatments would affect total contributions differently, the behavioral hypotheses developed earlier also predicted that each treatment would uniquely affect economic efficiency.
-Define a total efficiency index for treatment s with n subjects indexed by i as:
+Define a total efficiency index for treatment s with n subjects indexed by ias: